taiga-family/argus/README.md

 ![error-report-demo](.demo/error-report.png)
 - Removes all uploaded images (for current PR) after closing pull request.
 ![closed-pr-demo](.demo/pr-closed.png)

+## Setup :rocket:
+You can deploy your own bot using this code or use already hosted **[lumberjack-bot](https://github.com/apps/lumberjack-bot)**.

+>We actively use **lumberjack-bot** in our UI Kit library [Taiga UI](https://github.com/TinkoffCreditSystems/taiga-ui).
+It watches our taiga-components, and it can keep track of your repository too.
+Do not hesitate to integrate it in your project's development.

+To begin using bot:
+- Invite him to you repo.
+- See its [configurable params](#bot-configurations-gear) or use default ones.

 ## Bot configurations :gear:
 Bot has configurable params which can be unique for every Github repository.<br>